mpv-player/mpv/DOCS/interface-changes.rst

         - inserting an incompatible filter with hwdec at runtime would refuse to insert the filter; now it will add it successfully, but disables the filter slightly later
+    - some behavior changes in the audio filter chain, including:
+        - a manually inserted lavrresample filter is not necessarily used for sample format conversion anymore, so it's pretty useless
+        - changing playback speed will not respect --af-defaults anymore
+        - having libavfilter based filters after the scaletempo or rubberband filters is not supported anymore, and may desync if playback speed is changed (libavfilter does not support the metadata for playback speed)
+        - the lavcac3enc filter does not auto detach itself anymore; instead it passes through the data after converting it to the sample rate and channel configuration the ac3 encoder expects; also, if the audio format changes midstream in a way that causes the filter to switch between PCM and AC3 output, the audio output won't be reconfigured, and audio playback will fail due to libswresample being unable to convert between PCM and AC3 (Note: the responsible developer didn't give a shit)
+        - inserting a filter that changes the output channel layout will not reconfigure the AO - you need to run an additional "ao-reload" command to force this if you want that
+        - using "string" gapless audio (--gapless-audio=yes) can fail if the audio formats are not convertible (such as switching between PCM and AC3 passthrough)
+    - remove out-format sub-parameter from "format" audio filter (no replacement)
  --- mpv 0.28.0 ---
     - rename --hwdec=mediacodec option to mediacodec-copy, to reflect conventions followed by other hardware video decoding APIs